tn64/module-2/README.md

 <img src=https://github.com/tn64/stock-analysis/blob/main/Resources/2018%20Refactored.png>

 ## Summary: In a summary statement, address the following questions.

-- What are the advantages or disadvantages of refactoring code?
+### What are the advantages or disadvantages of refactoring code?

+The advantages of refactoring code may include:

+- Making the code easier to understand and therefore making debugging easier
+- Making better use of code patterns
+- Making the code run faster
+- Reducing code size

+The disadvantage of refactoring code may include:

+- Refactoring code can be time consuming
+- Because it is time consuming, it may fail a cost-benefits analysis

-- How do these pros and cons apply to refactoring the original VBA script?
+### How do these pros and cons apply to refactoring the original VBA script?

+Though cost was not an issue, refactoring the original code for the exercise did take significant time.
+This is primarily due to unfamiliarity with VBA script.
+However, the time necessary to a) reinvision the scritp and b) determine how to write the new script would probably be significant even with greater familiarity with VBA script.